Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Methodology

 \paragraph{Classifier selection}

-For each language and evaluation setting, we train both the SVM and the ANN-MLP on the adapted or frozen CLAP embeddings and select the higher macro-F1 result.
-This per-language selection is reported consistently across all tables and is not varied between shot sizes for a given language.
-We adopt this strategy because no single downstream classifier is uniformly strongest across all languages and transfer settings, a pattern consistent with prior work on embedding-based classification in low-resource multilingual settings.
-The SVM with an RBF kernel tends to outperform the ANN-MLP on languages with tighter cluster structure in the embedding space, while the ANN-MLP is marginally stronger in cases where class boundaries are non-linear and more diffusesed.
+For each language and evaluation setting, both the SVM and the ANN-MLP are trained on the adapted or frozen CLAP embeddings, and the higher macro-F1 result is selected, reported consistently across all tables without varying between shot sizes for a given language.
+This strategy is adopted because no single downstream classifier is uniformly strongest across all languages and transfer settings, a pattern consistent with prior work on embedding-based classification in low-resource multilingual settings~\cite{Unanue2023T3L,Raza2025A}.